What You Need To Know About An Air Curtain Burner / Destructor / Incinerator

 How Can I Set Up an Air Curtain Destructor?

 The first step is to build your burn pit.
 While regulations are different depending on your locality, most require your pit to be approximately 300 feet from other structures.

-The length of your pit should be about 2 feet shorter than the length of your manifold.
-You want to have about 1 foot of extra space on either side of your manifold.
+The length of your pit should be the same length or slightly shorter than the length of your manifold.
 It should be approximately ten feet wide and ten feet or more in depth.
 Of course, the dimensions vary depending on the size of your machine and the regulations of your locality, but these are average measurements.
 The most critical points are that your pit is deep enough to fit the debris under the curtain of air while it is burning and that your manifold is not shorter than your pit, since that would prevent that curtain of air from covering the burn pit completely and would allow the smoke and sparks to escape through the side(s).

 You should know approximately how long your project will last.
 If you have a short-term burn (a week or less) then it is not typically necessary to reinforce the sides of your burn pit.
 The type of soil you have will make a big difference in how long the walls will last.
 However, if you will be burning long term then reinforcement is often needed to prevent the walls of your pit from caving in.
 Do not use common cement blocks to reinforce your pit it has been known to explode and send chunks of concrete 30 feet.
 Be sure that anything you use is rated for high heat.
 There are blocks rated for high heat.
 Obviously, you would not want to reinforce your pit or trench with wood since it will likely combust along with the debris.